 Betsy Wade writes about traveler’s heath topics for Everett Potter’s Travel Report.
 For many years, Wade wrote “The Practical Traveler” column for The New York Times.

 Richard West spent nine years as a writer and senior editor at Texas Monthly before moving to New York to write for New York and Newsweek.
 Since then, he’s had a distinguished career as a freelance writer.
 West was awarded the National Magazine Award for Reporting in 1980 and is a member of Texas Arts & Letters.
+He lives in Amsterdam.

 David McKay Wilson has written on travel over the past 30 years as a freelance journalist, with his travel stories appearing in The Boston Globe, Philadelphia Inquirer, Hartford Courant, New Haven Advocate, and Gannett News Service.
 An avid cyclist and skier, Wilson enjoys vacationing in the mountains and by the sea.
 His articles on public affairs have appeared regularly in The New York Times.
 He’s currently the nation’s top freelance writer for university alumni magazines, with his work appearing in publications at 81 colleges and universities, including Harvard, Columbia, Dartmouth, Brown and the University of Chicago.